Darktorizo/GoArrow_Data_CoD/README.md

 # GoArrow_Data_CoD
 Decal Plugin GoArrow Locations Database

+2024-02-11 Updates from lugielord
+  Go Arrow Dungeon Map updates:
+    Unzip BOTH 'Dungeon Map Cache Baseline 20180827' & 'Dungeon Map Cache Updates' into your current ..Plugins\GoArrowVVSEdition\Dungeon Map Cache folder.
+    Comment: Had to split into 2 files since it was now bigger than 25MB.
+UGH!

+ Go Arrow Atlas Location updates:
+    Copy data_cod_20240211.xml to your hard drive.
+Open Asheron's call.
+Open Go Arrow Plug-in.
+Click Atlas, then Update Menu.
+Copy full path to data_cod_20240211.xml file in the URL field.
+Press "Update Locations Database" TWICE.
+Should show 5187 current locations.
+(There are 227 'retired' locations in this file now that are missing or don't work in ACE Emulator version)
+    Comment: Created new file data_cod_20240211.xml since I changed the file format quite a bit from Darktorizo's posted data_cod.xml file.
+I'm using excel to generate xml and sorted file by location id now for easier editing.

+Other notes: You should not need GAlocations.xml, nor the previous data_cod.xml any longer.

+Thank you Darktorizo, Roogon and others for creating this locations file!
+More updates to come!
+    - lugielord

+-- previous comments from Darktorizo

 For whatever reason just putting the link below in the GoArrow Update the Locations Database / URL Box does not work and gives an error.

 Instead download the file using the link, save to somewhere like C:\data_cod.xml, the add that to the GoArrow Update the Locations Database / URL Box, Hit the Update Locations Database button, Let it finish, then hit the button again.